goatshriek/stumpless/docs/development.md

    document describes the steps for this in detail with a full example.
  * [docs/localization.md](localization.md) describes how localization is
    implemented in detail and how to add new locales.
+ * [docs/thread_safety.md](thread_safety.md) describes the thread safety
+   implementation approach.
+Be sure that you follow the principles outlined here for any new functionality you implement.

 ## Error Handling